 I am a girl that loves to eat.
 Recently on the blog, I shared my review of the service Dinnerly with you, and I absolutely love it as a meal kit.
 It’s so inexpensive, and you get a lot of food in each box.

 For this post, I wanted to circle back to a box I had tried in the past but decided to stop using halfway through a week.
 This post is not sponsored by Freshly in any way, mainly because I have had my qualms with the box in the past and I didn’t even want to try to reach out to see if the company would send over a few boxes.
+After working with the company and trying the food several times, I have included affiliate links throughout this review.

 In 2016, I tried Freshly, and I couldn’t get over one meal in particular.
 You can probably guess that I won’t be featuring that meal in today’s post.
 It was their Roasted Turkey with Quinoa Stuffing meal.
 I HATED IT.
 I was so excited to try it because I remember getting the box a few weeks before Thanksgiving break in graduate school.
 I wanted to get a head start on eating Thanksgiving foods.
 It was a severe disappointment for me.